Na Yai Am district

 Na Yai Am (นายายอาม, [nāː jāːj ʔāːm]) is a district (amphoe) in the western part of Chanthaburi province, eastern Thailand.

 History

 The district was created on 1 April 1992 by splitting off the five western tambons of Tha Mai district.
 It was upgraded to a full district on 5 December 1996.

 Its name "Na Yai Am" directly translates as "grandma Am's rice field".
-This was because here in the past was the residence and rice field of an old woman named Yai Am (grandma Am) and a place where people passed by.
-Therefore called by name of the owner.
+This refers to the residence and rice field here in the past of an old woman named Yai Am (grandma Am) and a place where people passed by.
+Therefore, it was called by name of the owner.

 Geography

 Neighbouring districts are (from the west clockwise) Klaeng of Rayong province, Kaeng Hang Maeo, and Tha Mai of Chanthaburi Province.
 To the southwest is the Gulf of Thailand.

 Administration

 The district is divided into six sub-districts (tambons), which are further subdivided into 67 villages (mubans).
 Na Yai Am is a township (thesaban tambon) which covers parts of tambon Na Yai Am.
 There are a further six tambon administrative organizations (TAO) responsible for the non-municipal areas.